 Increasingly, industry executives accept the fact that the days of being defined by TV are over.
 Comcast CEO Brian Roberts made this starkly clear in comments Variety reported from an industry conference in February.
 “Our largest, most profitable business is broadband… Let’s put our attention on broadband.”

 This may be why the efforts to stem the tide seem like cases of too little, too late.
-Proprietary skinny bundles and devices can’t compete with third-party options like PlayStation Vue or the Apple TV.
+Proprietary skinny bundles and devices can’t compete with third-party options like Hulu + Live TV and YouTube TV, which carry similar features, including cloud DVR and digital TV streaming guides.
 Cable and satellite providers see the writing on the wall and are simply minimizing their losses.
 In the end, whether customers stream from them or from a third party, the cable companies still get the broadband revenue.